-2015 has been another year of consolidating and embedding the structures that were introduced in 2013 to support the Kellyville Campus in its journey of progress, development and improvement.
+2016 has been another year of consolidating and embedding the structures that were introduced in 2013 to support the Kellyville Campus in its journey of progress, development and improvement.

 The school's priorities and improvement targets are part of a long term plan as well as being "work in progress".
-In all the areas of "school improvement" mentioned below, the foundations have been laid in many of the areas and the journey of transformation which commenced in 2013 continued on throughout 2015.
-The modest achievements made in 2015 are another great incentive for the AIA community to continue to face the challenges and see them as opportunities for further gains.
+In all the areas of "school improvement" mentioned below, the foundations have been laid in many of the areas and the journey of transformation which commenced in 2013 continued on throughout 2016.
+The modest achievements made in 2016 are another great incentive for the AIA community to continue to face the challenges and see them as opportunities for further gains.
+Our School Improvement Plan is based on the Hill and Crevola nine elements.

-AREA PRIORITIES/TARGETS/ WORK IN PROGRESS Curriculum, Teaching and Learning The school community recognises that highly effective teaching is the key to improving student learning throughout the school.
-Encouraging the use of research-based teaching practices in all classrooms to ensure that every student is engaged, challenged and learning successfully.
+AREA PRIORITIES/TARGETS/ WORK IN PROGRESS Curriculum, The school community recognises that highly effective teaching is the key to Teaching improving student learning throughout the school.
+Encouraging the use of researchand Learning based teaching practices in all classrooms to ensure that every student is engaged, challenged and learning successfully.
 All teachers understand and use effective teaching methods - including explicit instruction - to maximise student learning.
 Continued establishment of digital classrooms and staff professional development in technology.
 Consolidating a whole school approach to improvement to achieve the best possible teaching and learning environment for students and staff.
-Continued staff training and consolidation of BOSTES and IB Programmes (PYP and MYP).
+Continued staff training and consolidation of NESA and IB Programmes (PYP and MYP).
 NAPLAN testing and requirements.
 Leadership and Coordination Consolidating organisational structures to maximise opportunities to learn.
 Leadership training and expanding positions of responsibility.
 The involvement of an informed and coordinated leadership team with clearly defined roles.
 Standards and Targets Setting high expectations of quality teaching and learning along with a shared understanding of the standards to be achieved and the targets established for students Assessment & Reporting Setting in place a system of continuous monitoring and assessment of student progress.
 Consolidating Portfolio assessment.
-Intervention & Special Needs A high priority on ensuring that classroom teachers identify and address the learning needs of individual students, including high-achieving students.
+Intervention & A high priority on ensuring that classroom teachers identify and address the Special Needs learning needs of individual students, including high-achieving students.
 Teachers are encouraged and supported to monitor closely the progress of individuals, identify learning difficulties and tailor classroom activities to levels of readiness and need.
 Targeted support for students who need additional assistance.
-School and Ensure that teaching & learning is supported by ICT; teaching & learning

-Classroom promotes understanding of academic honesty; teaching & learning meet the needs Organisation of all students.
-Home, School Developing genuine partnerships between teachers, parents, neighbouring schools & Community and the wider community to support and extend student learning.
-Partnership Staff Staff professional development and training especially in accreditation, Professional; professional standards, assessment, the International Baccalaureate Middle Years Development Programme (IB MYP) and the IB Diploma Programme and embedding recognised best practice in the teaching & learning.
-Involving professional consultants to work with staff in the areas of literacy and numeracy, mental health and continued promotion of NSWIT Accreditation Facilities Continue improving our facilities
+School and Classroom Organisation Ensure that teaching & learning is supported by ICT; teaching & learning promotes understanding of academic honesty; teaching & learning meet the needs of all students.
+Home, School & Community Partnership Developing genuine partnerships between teachers, parents, neighbouring schools and the wider community to support and extend student learning.
+Staff Professional; Development Staff professional development and training especially in accreditation, professional standards, assessment, the International Baccalaureate Middle Years Programme (IB MYP) and embedding recognised best practice in the teaching & learning.
+Involving professional consultants to work with staff in the areas of literacy and numeracy, mental health and continued promotion of NESA Accreditation Facilities Continue improving our facilities